valentin-stamate/fiimaterials/README.md

 ## About

-The project started on 06.02.2020 as a random idea by Stamate Valentin.
+The project started on 06.02.2020 as a random idea by Valentin Stamate.

 ## Old Repos